george-prisma/prisma-graphql-pagination-tutorial/README.md

 npm run dev
 ```

 Well done!
-Now you can navigate to `http://localhost:4000` in your browser to explore the API of your Apollo server.
+Now you can navigate to `http://localhost:4000` in your browser to explore the API of your `Apollo server`.

 </details>

 ## Getting started

-The base repository has a seeded `Pokemon` table data.
-Now it's time to create a Nexus' `objectType` for the GraphQL query.
+Now that the base repository has a seeded `Pokemon` table, it's time to create a Nexus' `objectType` for the `GraphQL` query.

 ### 1. Create the `Pokemon` type

-`Nexus-prisma` autogenerates the Nexus schema.
-This works in the same fashion as Prisma with the database schema generation.
+`Nexus-prisma` autogenerates the `Nexus` schema.
+It works in the same fashion as Prisma database schema generation.
 You can import it and use it from `nexus-prisma`.

-Create a `types` folder to contain your Nexus' `objectTypes`.
-This will help you ensure the structure remains tidy moving forward.
+Create a `types` folder to hold your Nexus' `objectTypes`.
+It will help you ensure the structure remains tidy moving forward.

 The file should look like this: